Music and the Visionary

 Blair Stonechild is a member of the Muscowpetung First Nation, attended Qu’Appelle Indian Residential School and Campion Collegiate, obtained his Bachelor’s degree from McGill, and Master’s and Doctorate degrees from University of Regina.
 In 1976 Blair joined the First Nations University of Canada, has been Dean of Academics and Executive Director of Development.
 Major publications include Loyal Till Death: Indians and the North-West Rebellion; The New Buffalo: Aboriginal Post-secondary Policy in Canada; Buffy Sainte-Marie: It’s My Way and The Knowledge Seeker: Embracing Indigenous Spirituality.
 He is currently working on Loss of Indigenous Eden and the Fall of Spirituality to be released in 2020.

-The program and registration will be available in June 2019.
+The program will be available in late July 2019.

 While you're in Saskatoon: